jim-schwoebel/allie/augmentation/readme.md

 The vast majority of approaches focus on generating new data because it's often more convenient and useful for modeling purposes.
 It's much harder to make two datasets look like each other, as there exists variation in the datasets themselves which may confuse machine learning models (or lead to overfitting to one dataset over another).

+To read more about data augmentation stratgies, please review [this page](https://github.com/AgaMiko/data-augmentation-review).

 ## Augmentation scripts

 To get started, all you need to do is: